atoxcode/atoxcode/README.md

-### Hi internet, I'm defry 👋
+### What's up internet, I'm defry 👋
-I'm a student and have a big interest in machine learning.
+Nice to meet you!
+Nothing special in my repo, but you can use it and let me many advice from you.

+Happy learning and keep in touch.

 ![A dummy researcher.](https://raw.githubusercontent.com/melanietosik/melanietosik.github.io/master/files/38.png)